 Remember Daedalus.
 He was an inventor, artist, architect who was captivated by hard problems and was driven to find solutions, but he was also realistic and prudent and he recognized limits beyond which even he dared not to venture.
 Daedalus tried to convey a sense of these limitations to his son Icarus, but Icarus flew too high, the wax on his wings melted, and he was lost forever in the depths of the sea.
 Maybe with Daedalus in mind you might alter the scope of your writing.
 (229)

 Since David’s creative pursuits have not yet led to any marked success and indeed seem to foster self-destruction, David’s father suggests that the scale of his ambitions needs to be redrawn.
-With the story of Daedalus and the fate of Icarus in mind, David is urged to emulate the former, lest he come to suffer the fate of the overly ambitious son, a boy whose exuberant embrace of freedom, brought about his demise.
+With the story of Daedalus and the fate of Icarus in mind, David is urged to emulate the former, lest he come to suffer the fate of the overly ambitious son, a boy whose exuberant embrace of freedom brought about his demise.
 Identifying the dangers to which David—who seems to be suffering from periods of mental instability—is exposed, his father tries, like Daedalus before him, to protect his son by suggesting his flight be curtailed.

 If David’s father identifies with Daedaelus in the Icarus myth and urges his son to less perilous forms of creative endeavour, the aftermath of David’s fall leaves his brother to ponder the question of whether David’s artistic ambitions would, in other circumstances, ever have been realised.
 In particular, he fears that the reams of unfinished writing will not fulfil the expectations of those destined to stand in judgement on David’s self-proclaimed literary genius: